SomeoneElseSt/stiven.me/blog/posts/cities.md

 Tokyo is different in this sense.
 Many of the things the city is known for (e.g., Shibuya Square, Shrines, Anime, Japanese food) all share one thing in common: it was made by someone for someone with what they'd think in mind.

 They carry a deeply intentional weight, and aren't trivial or sprung out.
-It took lifetimes for Japanese calligraphy to be distinct; shrines have been re-made methodically for centuries to preserve their essence and background.
+It took lifetimes for Japanese calligraphy to be distinct; shrines have been remade methodically for centuries to preserve their essence and background.

 This reflects on the people who visit the city.
 If you had to describe Tokyo tourists at first glance, it would average out nicely to say they would feel more at home in a fashion show or museum than in a high-rise office.